Newborn – 18 years

 Back to School:

 Most schools require children to be current on vaccinations before enrolling to protect the health of all students.
-Most school vaccines are considered boosters, if your child is up to date on their recommended vaccines.
 If you have questions about your child’s schedule, please ask a nurse at your local health department to see if you need to catch up on any doses missed.

 Flu: